kirkserverhl/HyprGruv/README.md

 > be careful closing unnecessary windows during install

-** after install a list of keydinds is available using:
+** After installing a list of keybinds is available using:
  ‘Win + K’ or by typing ‘keybinds’ in the terminal.